 These findings are based on answers to questions posed to a representative national sample of 1,000 adults by YouGov last weekend.
+The research was supported by a grant from NEO Philanthropy, which bears no responsibility for the results or analysis.
 These questions, about computer hacking and overall voter confidence, were identical to ones asked last spring.
 The results suggest that despite a fairly steady stream of negative journalistic reports and opinion pieces implying that election officials are unprepared for the November election (like here, here, and here), the public’s overall evaluations have remained steady, and certainly haven’t gotten worse.

 A deeper dive into the data show many of the same traces of partisanship that are now common in attitudes about election administration.
 For instance, Republicans are more confident about the upcoming election, both from a cybersecurity and general perspective.

 Worries about election security

 Concern about election security was measured by a question that read:

 How confident are you that election officials in your county or town will take adequate measures to guard against voting being interfered with this November, due to computer hacking?

 On net, the 9.5-point increase in the “very confident” response came in roughly equal portions from the two “not confident” categories.
 Of course, because we don’t have a panel of respondents, just two cross-sections, it’s impossible to know how much individual opinion shifted over the five months.
 Still, it is clear that the net opinion shift is in a positive direction.

 The partisan divide over election security preparedness